-There is confusion as to the difference between a residential ‘energy auditor’ and a home energy ‘Rater’ or ‘HERS Rater’.
-Much of the confusion is understandable since an energy auditor and a HERS Rater both evaluate energy efficiency in residential dwellings and their functions appear to be quite similar.
-However, HERS Raters are nationally trained and certified to provide an investment grade energy analysis and their work is overseen by several levels of quality assurance.
+There is often confusion about the difference between a residential ‘energy auditor’ and a home energy ‘Rater’ or ‘HERS Rater’.
+The confusion is understandable since their functions appear to be quite similar.
+Energy auditors and HERS Raters both evaluate energy efficiency in residential dwellings.
+However, HERS Raters, unlike auditors, are nationally trained and certified to provide an investment grade energy analysis, meaning their work is overseen by several levels of quality assurance.
 Because of this, a certified HERS Rater meets the requirements to perform analysis, verification, and energy modeling for a number of national programs.
-There are certification programs for those calling themselves an energy auditor or building analyst; but there is no requirement for or oversight of this certification; anyone can call him or herself an energy auditor:
+While there are certification programs for energy auditors and building analysts, there is no requirement to obtain this certification before beginning work.
+Anyone can claim to be an energy auditor:

-There are also national certification programs for Energy Auditors, the Building Performance Institute (BPI) Building Analyst is one such certification.
+There are also national certification programs for Energy Auditors.
+The Building Performance Institute (BPI) provides one such certification, allowing a candidate to become a certified Building Analyst.
 BPI Building Analysts are trained and certified to perform energy audits on existing homes.
 They analyze the energy usage of the home and its occupants as well as evaluate the home for any health and safety issues.
-Energy audits are not normalized but are specific to the particular home and occupants being examined.
+Energy audits are not all uniform, but are specific to the particular home and occupants being examined.
 There is no specific software tool required, however, there are standards that must be followed.
 These standards are used to ensure that no harm is done to the residence or its occupants as a result of the audit or completion of the resulting work order.

-BPI Building Analyst training, however, is not standardized, accredited, or overseen by BPI.
-It is expected to include training on all aspects of energy usage in a home, heat flow, air flow, moisture flow, potential health and safety issues, proper use of infiltration, duct leakage, carbon monoxide and combustible gas testing equipment and interpreting results, understanding and interpreting BPI Standards, and writing work orders.
+BPI Building Analyst training, despite the name, is not standardized, accredited, or overseen by BPI.
+It is expected to include training on all aspects of energy usage in a home, including heat flow, air flow, moisture flow, potential health and safety issues, proper use of infiltration, duct leakage, carbon monoxide and combustible gas testing equipment, understanding and interpreting BPI Standards, and writing work orders.
 There are several utility programs and state programs that require BPI Building Analyst Certification in order to be listed as a qualified energy auditor.
 To complete certification, a two-hour 100 question test must be taken, and a minimum 70% score must be achieved.
 (Candidates already certified as HERS Raters will take a 90-minute, 50 question test.)
 A field test must be taken to demonstrate equipment proficiency and appropriate use and interpretation of BPI Standards.

-Energy Auditors may, or may not, be trained.
+Energy Auditors who have not qualified for certification may or may not be trained.
 They may or may not use equipment and perform testing.
 They may or may not perform a thorough inspection of all areas of the structure to verify existing conditions.
 They may or may not understand and test for health and life safety issues that can be exacerbated by energy improvements such as air sealing and insulating, before recommending changes.
 Anyone can call themselves an energy auditor.

 If you are interested in receiving a comprehensive, investment grade energy analysis of your home, or of a home you are considering purchasing, along with a prioritized list of improvements with specific information regarding health, safety, building durability, and energy savings, you are interested in a HERS Rating.